HOW FREE MEDICAL RECORDS HELP YOU WIN DISABILITY BENEFITS

 WE CAN HELP YOU WITH YOUR SSD CASE AND WITH OBTAINING MEDICAL RECORDS

 Our law firm offers a free review of your benefits.
 However, we don’t take the SSD case of every person who calls our office.
-We only accept the cases where we believe you have a medical condition that prevents you from working.
+We only accept the cases where we believe your medical condition prevents you from working.
 You can call us for free and we can tell you if we can help you win your benefits.

 If you are unable to call, then you can use our contact page.
 We help clients in Utah, Nevada, California, Idaho, and Colorado.
-Find out more about Utah SSD benefit information.
+Review Utah SSD benefit information.

-Learn more here about Nevada SSD Information.
+Learn about Nevada SSD Information.
 We also help clients in Idaho, California and Washington.
-Learn more about California SSD benefits and Idaho SSD benefits.
+Review California SSD benefits and Idaho SSD benefits.
 Also, we can help you file your application for SSD benefits on the Social Security website.

 WHAT DOES IT COST TO HIRE US?

 We will use our skills to help you through the appeal process.
-It is our goal to win your case and make it easier for you.
+It is our goal to win your case.
 We offer a free review of your case.
 Our hope is to help you obtain free medical records.
 There is no pressure to become a client if you call us.
+Hiring an attorney who has legal experience dealing with the SSA triples your chances of winning SSD benefits.
+Learn about SSA’s denial rates.

-If we win for you, then you pay us out of your back benefits.
+If we win your case, then you pay us out of your past due benefits.
 The attorney fee is 25% of your back benefit.
-However, the fee is capped at $7200.
-You never pay more than the cap.
-And, 25% is usually less than the $7200 cap.
+However, the fee is capped at $9200.
+And, 25% is usually less than the $9200 cap.
 You pay which ever amount is less.
-Our fee is capped at $7200 or 25% of the past due benefits.
-If we don’t win, then you never have to pay an attorney fee.
+Our fee is capped at the attorney fee cap or 25% of the past due benefits.
+If we don’t win, then you don’t have to pay an attorney fee.

 You owe costs, whether we win or lose your case.
 That is why getting free medical records is the best option.
-When we win your case, your attorney fees are paid from your back benefit.
 To hire most lawyers, you have to pay a fee upfront.
 We understand that you can’t do that because you don’t have a job.
-Which is why you only pay an attorney fee when we win your SSD and SSI benefits.
+Which is why you only pay an attorney fee when we win your SSDI and SSI benefits.

-Contact our law firm today and hire us to be your Social Security legal team.
+Contact our law firm.
+Hire us to be your Social Security legal team.
 We work hard for our clients and we have the experience that you need to win your benefits.